Globular weak $\omega$-categories as models of a type theory: Models of

-\paragraph{Finitely generated polygraphs.} Recall the definition of the nerve functor $N : \Syn{\CaTT}\to\widehat{\COH_\infty}$, for any context $\GG$ in $\Syn{\CaTT}$ we have $N\GG : \Syn{\CaTT}(\GG,\_)$.
-Consider a colimit in $\COH_\infty$, which is thus a limit in $\Syn{\ps,\infty}$, by continuity of the hom-functor, this limit is preserved by the functor $N\GG$.
-Hence $N\GG$ defines a weak $\omega$-category in the sense of Grothendieck-Maltsiniotis.
-By Theorem~\ref{thm:models-catt}, $N\GG$ thus defines a model of the theory $\CaTT$.
+A colimit in $\COH_\infty$, which is thus a limit in $\Syn{\ps,\infty}$, is preserved by the functor $N\GG$, by continuity of the hom-functor.
+Hence, $N\GG$ defines a weak $\omega$-category in the sense of Grothendieck-Maltsiniotis.
+By \cref{thm:models-catt}, $N\GG$ thus defines a model of the theory $\CaTT$.
 In fact, one can describe the corresponding model, given by $\Syn{\CaTT}(\GG,\_) : \Syn{\CaTT}\to\Set$, which by continuity of the hom-functor preserves all the limits, and hence is a model.
 This shows that we have a functor $\Syn{\CaTT}\to\Mod{\CaTT}$, given by the coYoneda embedding, which is fully faithful and thus exhibits $\Syn{\CaTT}$ as a full subcategory of the weak $\omega$-categories.
-We call \emph{finitely generated polygraphs} (or \emph{finitely generated computads}) the weak $\omega$-categories that come from an object of $\Syn{\CaTT}$.
+We call \emph{finitely generated polygraphs} (or \emph{computads}) the weak $\omega$-categories that come from an object of $\Syn{\CaTT}$, which generalize similar notions studied in higher category theory \cite{burroni1993higher, street1976limits}, in particular the polygraphs play an important role in the theory of strict $\omega$-categories as they are the cofibrant objects for the folk model structure~\cite{lafont2010folk}.
+This remark draws an analogy between our presentation of weak $\omega$-categories and the Gabriel-Ülmer duality~\cite{gabriel2006lokal} in which the syntactic category sits inside the models as the opposite of the free finitely generated objects.